uetchy/uechi.io/_pages/author.md

 - Irish music enthusiast: good at playing tin whistle, fiddle and bodhrán.
 - Typefaceholic.
-- Good at TypeScript, Python and Go.
+- Good at writing TypeScript, Python and Go.
-- Have experience in C++, C#, Ruby.
+- Have experience in C++, C# and Ruby.
-- Chinese learner.
+- Learning Chinese.
 - TOEIC 915 / TOEFL 78

 # External Profile